Household Detox Part 3: A Chemical-Free Cleaning Solution

 This company started with a mission to serve households by providing a universal solution to a common and silent problem.
 After learning more about them as a company and discovering not only did their product revolutionize the cleanliness of our home, but their mission and values are ones I can get behind.

-I would recommend the Large Starter Kit, because of the value, plus you'll get free shipping.
-It comes with 64 oz. of soap concentrate, 3 dilution-specific spray bottles and a foamer bottle.
-With this amount of soap concentrate, you can make:
+I recommend the Starter Kit, because of the value, plus you'll get free shipping.
+It comes with 32 oz. of concentrate, 3 dilution-specific spray bottles and a foamer bottle.